 Application Review Policies and Process

-Because of the high volume of MEPN applications received by the Student Affairs office, we ask that you avoid telephoning our office for status information on your (submitted) application.
-If you have questions, please consult the Frequently Asked Questions (FAQs) page.
+You can check the status of your application by returning to the online application system and signing into your account.
+Because of the high volume of MEPN applications received by the Student Affairs office, we ask that you avoid telephoning our office to check the status of your submitted application.
+If you have questions, please consult our Frequently Asked Questions (FAQs).

-Invitations to interview letters and initial deny letters typically are dispatched in the second week of December.
-Be sure that we have your correct contact information and address for important messages.
+- Invitations to interview and initial "deny" letters typically are dispatched in the second week of December.
+Be sure that we have your correct contact information and address for these important messages.

-In-Person Interviews are required and are held on the final two Fridays in January.
+- In-person interviews are required and held on the final two Fridays in January.

-MEPN Orientation events are usually held in the first or second week of June, just prior to the first class meetings.
-Remember to complete your official records and pay fees in advance for your first MEPN registration--to begin studies in June, during the UCSF "Summer Term."
+- Remember to complete your official records and pay fees in advance for your first MEPN registration to begin your studies in June, during the UCSF "Summer Term."